Shriinivas/blenderbezierutils/README.md

 - Select the downloaded file
 - Check the 'Bezier Utilities' option in the add-ons dialog

 After installation, a new 'Bezier Utilities' tab is displayed in object mode on 'Active Tool and Workspace settings' tab on the properties panel.
-There will also appear a new button - Flexi Bezier Tool - on the toolshelf.
+There will also appear two new buttons - Flexi Draw Bezier and Flexi Edit Bezier - on the toolshelf.

+# Credits
+The functionality of editing curve by grabbing a point on it is adapted from Inkscape edit curve tool: https://gitlab.com/inkscape/inkscape/blob/master/src/ui/tool/curve-drag-point.cpp <br>
+I am grateful to the author of the module for granting the permission to publish the adaptation under MIT license.

 # Known Issues
-A few known issues I am still working on:
+A few known issues, which need to be fixed:
 - <strike>Starting a new blend while the Flexi Bezier is active causes the tool to stop working.
 The workaround is to select any other tool from the toolbar before starting a new file.</strike> This is fixed in version 0.51.
 - <strike>Clicking on the Flexi Bezier button while it is already active starts the curve from under the button on the viewport.
 In this case just press escape to undo the unwanted curve.
 The same thing may happen while clicking on the Blender menu.</strike> This is fixed in version 0.55.<br>
-- The Flexi Bezier button probably won't work after Blender restart.
-This is likely an issue with Blender and I have opened a bug report.
-Till it gets fixed, to activate the tool again in new session, just disable and enable the add-on from preferences menu (thanks Nic for this work-around).<br>
+- The Flexi Draw Bezier and Flexi Edit Bezier probably won't work after Blender restart.
+This is likely an issue with Blender and there is a bug report open related to it ( https://developer.blender.org/T60766 ).
+Till it gets fixed, to activate the tools again in the new session, just disable and enable the add-on from preferences menu (thanks Nic for this work-around).<br>
-- To enable snapping, sometimes it may be required to reactivate the Flexi Bezier tool (by clicking on some other tool and clicking back on Flexi Bezier button).<br>
+- In Flexi Draw Bezier, to enable snapping, sometimes it may be required to reactivate the Flexi Bezier tool (by clicking on some other tool and clicking back on Flexi Bezier button).<br>

 # Limitations
-- Snapping does not work for curves with modifiers.
+- In Flexi Draw Bezier, snapping does not work for curves with modifiers.
 This is intended functionality.<br>
-- The part of the area under toolshelf and properties panel is excluded from drawing.
+- In Flexi Draw Bezier, the part of the area under toolshelf and properties panel is excluded from drawing.
 Hide these elements to maximize the drawing area.<br>

 In general, exercise caution when using this add-on in production, since all possible conditions have not been extensively tested.<br>
 You may report bug as comment on the youtube videos or on the issues page here on Github.
 I will try and fix them as soon as I can.